ALLFTD

 Purpose

-The Family History and Genetic Risk Factors for Dementia Focus Group study is a focus group study for individuals with Mild Cognitive Impairment (MCI), mild Alzheimer’s Disease (AD), an AD related dementia (ADRD), and caregivers and medical providers of individuals with mild cognitive impairment or dementia.
+The Family History and Genetic Risk Factors for Dementia Focus Group study is a focus group study for individuals with Mild Cognitive Impairment (MCI), mild Alzheimer’s Disease (AD), an AD related dementia (ADRD), and caregivers of individuals with mild cognitive impairment or dementia.
 We are looking for people who are interested in participating in a focus group conversation with others that will take place in person or remotely in the Los Angeles area.
 Study procedures may include: Answering questions about yourself and share your experiences and perspectives as part of a group conversation or interview.

 • Caregiver of an individual with a dementia or